runtimeverification/euler-vault-kit/test/kontrol/README.md

 `EVaultProof` showcases the external computation feature of Kontrol.
 Kontrol is both time and resource intensive, but here's a way of saving an arbitrary amount of time when executing a proof in Kontrol.
 This example instructs on how to offload the initial part of your proof computation to Foundry (which is blazing fast) and then incorporate it into a Kontrol proof.

-The way we achieve this is via the cheatcodes `vm.stopAndReturnStateDiff` or `vm.dumpState` (undocumented at the time of writing).
+The way we achieve this is via the cheatcodes `vm.stopAndReturnStateDiff` or `vm.dumpState`.
 Depending on the cheatcode used the approach is slightly different.
 However, in both cases we produce a JSON containing the state of the chain after executing some code, and load that state into Kontrol.
 In this example, we are using `vm.dumpState` since it's easier to work with.
 For complete instructions on how to include external computation with `vm.stopAndReturnStateDiff`, please see the [documentation](https://github.com/runtimeverification/kontrol/tree/master/docs/external-computation).